• Skip to primary navigation

 Notes

 • Spice blend will keep for 1 year or more in a sealed container.
-Flavor is best if used within six months, if made with new spices and herbs.
+Flavor is best if used within six months when made with new spices and herbs.

 Nutrition Estimate